surya123866/Catalix/README.md

+Catalix App README
+Welcome to the Catalix App repository for EazeTechLabs Pvt Ltd!

+Overview
 Catalix is a React app developed using Vite as the build tool.
 It provides a minimal setup to quickly get started with React development, featuring hot module replacement (HMR) and ESLint integration.

 Getting Started